C-Loftus/Princeton-Thesis/doc/main.md

 ## User Studies

-In the future, it could be useful to extend this technical research by seeking out users with disabilities to participate in a user study.
-These users would need to have a large amount of voice data.
+In the future, it would be useful to extend this technical research by seeking out users with disabilities to participate in a user study.

-The one limitation on this would be that such users would need to have Linux smartphones.
-This is a very specialized demographic and thus would not be representative of the smartphone-owning population as a whole.

-##
+## Preventing Bad Actors

+Throughout this paper, there was the general assumption that users in federated learning would not be trying to take advantage of the system by purposefully using mislabeled training data.
+In the case of voice controlled accessibility software, it can be assumed that this would probably be a relatively insignificant issue given the lack of incentive for hackers.

+Despite this, if attackers did such a thing and there is a small enough sample size, it would significantly decrease the performance of the model after the final aggregation.

 # Conclusion